smaffan21/eco-llm/extension/README.md

 ## 📊 Features
 - Real-time compression with your backend API
 - Token and energy savings tracking
-- Beautiful modal with compression results
+- Modern blue UI with compression results
 - Extension popup with stats and testing